 - Don’t skip the sea salt!
 It creates the perfect salty, sweet treat!

-- Avoid adding too much ice to your smoothie.
-Use 1-1 ½ cups of ice for this recipe for the perfect creamy consistency.
+- Avoid adding too many ice cubes to your smoothie.
+Use 1-1 1/2 cups of ice for this recipe for the perfect creamy consistency.

 Frequently Asked Questions (FAQs)

-Common smoothie thickeners consist of: ice, yogurt, banana, oats, peanut butter, nuts, granola, or fruit.
-This smoothie contains ice, bananas, and oats for the perfect, thickened smoothie consistency.
+Common smoothie thickeners include ice, plain Greek yogurt, frozen banana, oats, peanut butter, nuts, granola, and fruit.
+Veggies like avocado and cauliflower are great for this as well.

-If your homemade smoothie is watery, feel free to add a smoothie thickener to your recipe.
-For this recipe you can add another banana, more oats, and more ice!
-To prevent a watery smoothie, ensure that you only blend your smoothie until just combined and avoid adding too much liquid to your smoothie mix.
+If your homemade smoothie is too watery, consider adding a smoothie thickener to your recipe.
+For this recipe, feel free to add another banana, more oats, or more ice!
+To prevent a watery smoothie, blend your smoothie until just combined and avoid adding too much liquid.

 Related Recipes